mrismanaziz/Reforestation/README.md

-## Why is the new Kindle screen textured to look like paper?
-So you feel write at home.
+## Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.